 Additional areas of focus involve unrelated business income tax implications, lobbying and political activity restrictions, intermediate sanctions rules and compensation-related issues, public charity classiﬁcation and the public support test, applications for tax exemption and fiscal sponsorship considerations, donor-advised funds and supporting organizations, private operating foundations, joint ventures and partnerships, relationships with aﬃliated entities and disqualiﬁed persons, Form 990 ﬁling issues, and state nonproﬁt corporation laws.

 Kim’s practice has evolved from a long-standing commitment to the nonprofit sector.
-Before attending law school, Kim worked at a boutique consulting firm, where she advised tax-exempt healthcare and education organizations on communications, public relations, and public policy strategies.
+Before attending law school, Kim worked at a boutique consulting firm, where she advised tax-exempt organizations working in healthcare and education on communications, public relations, and public policy strategies.
 During law school, Kim was a fellow at the National Center on Philanthropy and the Law and spent over a decade at Morgan Lewis advising tax-exempt organizations immediately following graduation.
 She returned to the firm after serving as vice president, legal, at the Fidelity Foundations, where she was a member of the executive team and advised the foundations on a variety of legal matters.

 Brown University, 2002, A.B.

 Vice Chair–Law Development, American Bar Association, Section of Taxation, Exempt Organizations Committee

 Member, Board of Advisors, National Center on Philanthropy and the Law

 Member, Practice Group of the Year, Law360 (2017)

 Vice Chair, DC Bar, Taxation Community (2018–2020)